 Before we get too excited about the Hull MA, it has its own shortcomings and gives false entries in range bound markets.
 In sideways markets it is difficult to identify a slope, so tread lightly.

-Trading the Hull MA along with the MACD
+Hull Moving Average Trading Strategies to be used along with the MACD

 Now, let’s combine the Hull MA along with another popular indicator, the MACD.